clintonboys/clintonboys.com/content/posts/aus-nz/index.md

 It's interesting to note two things:

-- The ABC ran a similar analysis simulating the 2016 election under US rules and also found it much easier for the Coalition to run
+- The ABC ran a similar analysis simulating the 2016 election under US rules and also found it much easier for the Coalition to win
 - Of course, as Antony Green notes, elections and their results are tightly related to the electoral system they are held under, and the results would be different if held under MMP.